swiyu-admin-ch/swiyu-admin-ch.github.io/_posts/2026-05-20-roadmap-swiss-profiles.md

 ## Swiss Profile Verification

 The [Swiss Profile Verification V1.0](https://swiyu-admin-ch.github.io/specifications/swiss-profile-verification/) concerns itself with how a wallet is presenting VCs to a verifier.
+Upcoming "contract"-steps are:
-- Expand/Migrate, welche der Verifier bereits drin hat: https://github.com/swiyu-admin-ch/swiyu-verifier/issues/260
+- Support Client ID Prefixes & Remove 'client_id_scheme'
 - Enforce DCQL in iOS and Android wallet (DIF Presentation Exchange is no longer supported)
   -  For interactions with the BCS: the parameter "vct_values" must contain the old and new values of the vct-claims ("betaid-sdjwt" und "urn:vct:ch.admin.bcs.betaid")
-- Enforce Payload Encryption in iOS and Android wallet
+- Enforce Payload Encryption and Signed Metadata in iOS and Android wallet

 All the relevant steps for the migration are referenced in this [roadmap feature](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io/issues/10).